ptdriscoll/klrn-passport-referrals/README.md

 Rename "config-example.php" to "config.php", move it to the "auth" directory ("auth/.gitignore" keeps files in "auth" out of the repository) and set the values.

-`default_start_date` is how far back to get data - a Google Analytics 4 account must have been collecting stats since then.
+`default_start_date` is how far back to get data - a Google Analytics 4 account must have those stats available.

 `ga4_property_id` is the [Google Analytics 4 property ID](https://developers.google.com/analytics/devguides/reporting/data/v1/property-id).

-`google_credentials_path` is where you put the client credentials json file from the Google Analytics Data API (see above).
+`google_credentials_path` is where you put the client credentials file from the Google Analytics Data API (see above).

 `pbs_client_id` and `pbs_client_secret` come from the PBS Media Manager API key (see above).